nadethoughts/Aetheria/The Cracked Granite/The Story so Far.md

 - 500 XP for defeating the ogres and Azer, rescuing Kael Ironmark, and scouting the war camp.
 - The party advances to level 4.

 ---

+### 🛡️ Session 03 – The Cracked Granite

+Night cloaked the ogre war camp as the dwarves prepared their boldest gambit yet.
+Hurgan, mountain-born and keen-eyed, traced a perilous route along the cliff’s edge, guiding his companions through shadow and stone.
+The camp below seethed with ogres, elemental thralls, and the ominous glow of arcane rituals.

+Slipping into the chaos, Rurik Embercloak became a ghost among giants.
+He crept to the edge of the command tent, snatched battle maps and secret missives from the war table, and left behind a marble—a silent mark of dwarven honor.
+Then, with a grin and a spark, Rurik unleashed a storm: black powder ignited, flames roaring skyward, scattering ogres and sowing confusion.

+Inside the tent, Demlor Ironmark called upon the mountain’s power.
+From the edge of the tent, he reached out with magnetic force, drawing a pile of dwarven weapons and armor—loot taken from the fallen—toward himself.
+But the female ogre performing a dark ritual spotted him, and violence erupted.
+Demlor fought her in the heart of the tent, steel and elemental fury clashing amid the chaos.
+In the struggle, Demlor shattered the chains binding a captive dwarf, freeing him from the ritual’s grip and the brink of elemental corruption.

+With the camp in chaos—ogres scrambling, tents ablaze—the trio raced to the cages where twenty dwarven survivors awaited rescue.
+Hurgan led the assault, dispatching the remaining guards with ruthless precision, while Demlor finished off the last foe.
+The dwarves outfitted their kin with reclaimed gear, scaled the cliffs, and vanished into the night, tracks covered and hearts racing.

+Reunited with Captain Kael Ironmark, the dwarves learned the grim truth: many captives had been transformed into elemental thralls, their wills bent to the giants’ cause.
+Armed with stolen intelligence, rescued kin, and the knowledge of a new, elemental threat, the heroes turned toward Ironhold—ready to warn the king and face whatever darkness awaited.

+**XP Awarded:**

+- 500 XP for infiltrating the camp, rescuing the dwarves, and escaping with vital intelligence.

+---